jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 [PEP 342](http://www.python.org/dev/peps/pep-0342/) gave `generator`s the power to yield a value (as before), *receive* a value, or both yield a value *and* receive a (possibly different) value in a single statement.

-*By doing so, [PEP 342](http://www.python.org/dev/peps/pep-0342/) effectively allowed a generator to call other functions or generators without blocking.
-This gave `yield` the power to create proper `coroutines`.
-More on this in the next post.*

 To illustrate how values are sent to a `generator`, let's return to our prime number example.
 This time, instead of simply printing